emily7485/SoundDetect/README.md

-## Sound Detect and Haptic Feedback Wearable Device
+## Sound Detecting and Haptic Feedback Wearable Device

 > A Sound **Detecting** & **Haptic Feedback** Wearable Device for the Hearing-Impaired.